George Selwyn (Bishop of New Zealand): Final years

 In 1867, Selwyn visited England a second time to participate at the first Pan-Anglican synod of the Lambeth Conference, an institution which his own work had done much to bring about.
 While in England Selwyn accepted, with much reluctance, the offer of the see of Lichfield.

 Selwyn's election as the ninety-first Bishop of Lichfield was confirmed at St Mary-le-Bow on 4 January and he was enthroned at Lichfield Cathedral on 9 January 1868.
 Later that year, he paid a farewell visit to New Zealand and resigned that See (and the Primacy with it) on (or slightly before) 20 May 1869.

 He governed Lichfield until his death, aged 69, on 11 April 1878.
-Earlier that year, Bishop Selwyn had consecrated a class of deacons, one of whom, John Roberts, is known for his missionary work in the Bahamas and Wyoming.
+Earlier that year, Bishop Selwyn had ordained a class of deacons, one of whom, John Roberts, is known for his missionary work in the Bahamas and Wyoming.
 Selwyn died at the Bishop's Palace, Lichfield, and was buried in the grounds of Lichfield Cathedral.